 And these specifications should be clearly addressed in the content writing brief.
 This part is usually taken care of when developing a style guide for your brand.

 Once there are specific guidelines pertaining to your brand’s voice, all your copywriting should be done according to these standards.
-MailChimp’s style guide is a great example of describing parameters associated with your brand tone and voice.

 So if your organization already has a style guide, you can just borrow this information from there.
 If not, it’s not too late to build one from scratch.